The Best Collars For Your Garage Gym – 2026

 These are likely the most common style of collars.
 At this point they are kind of a catch all as well.
 They predominantly slide over the bar and you press down a tab or lever to “close” the collar onto your bar.
 Different companies will add rubber on the inside to hold tight and protect the bar.
 Some will have a push tab to open the collar.
 Some might even employ magnets to keep them near bye on your rack.
 They can be made of aluminum, plastic, 3d printed, and more.

 You can find them in various fashions from the top companies like Rogue and a plethora of Amazon options.
 These are a very affordable and user friendly style of collars (though the top of the line options compete for price with others).
-For reference, these are my wife’s favorite style (or at least they were until I sold them… sorry).
+For reference, these are my wife’s favorite style.
 They slide on easy, often unlock and relock easy, and provide a decent grip.
 They often lack in a few departments though.

 If you want a budget option here, grab the Clout Fitness pair on Amazon.
 Almost 24k people can’t possibly be wrong.
-If you want the BEST option here, touted by many as the single best collars made, grab a pair of these – Rogue USA Aluminum Collars – Magnetic.
-The Clout come in at $14 with FREE shipping.
-Absolutely insane.
-The Rogue are over 5X the price.
+The Rogue USA Aluminum Collars were rated as r/HomeGym’s favorite collar, but they clock in at nearly 5x the price of the Clout option.

 Competition Collars